Yang0706/BUPT-Courseworks/lab4指北.md

 For our lab we will need to copy the input file into our HDFS folder.
 First, we need to create a new folder in our HDFS personal space to store the input data.
 That operation can be performed with the –mkdir option:

- **hadoop fs –mkdir input**
+ **hadoop fs -mkdir input**

 If you browse the contents of your folder you should now see the newly created folder.
 Remember, you can see the files/folders in HDFS using the following command: **hadoop fs -ls**

 <img src="lab4指北.assets/image-20231203131102989.png" alt="image-20231203131102989" style="zoom:50%;" />

 The input for this job is going to be a small file (*[sherlock.txt](https://qmplus.qmul.ac.uk/mod/resource/view.php?id=1480094)*).
 This text file collects several of the works of Arthur Conan Doyle (as packaged by Project Gutenberg).
 You can download this from QMPlus.
 When you download it, it will be in your local filesystem - **not in HDFS**.
 Hence, we must copy the text file to the HDFS.
-File transfer from a local filesystem to Hadoop is perform using the **–copyFromLocal** command:
+File transfer from a local filesystem to Hadoop is perform using the **-copyFromLocal** command:

 Go in your Terminal, and move to the folder where you downloaded the sherlock.txt file.
 Then run the follslowing command: